mjjstockman/hull-college/README.md

 1. As a potential student, I want to quickly see what courses are offered so I can see if they are of interest.

-2. As a potential student, I want to see some general information about the college so I can find out a bit bout it.
+2. As a potential student, I want to see some general information about the college so I can find out a bit about it.

+3. As a potential student, I want to see facts and figures on the college's success so I can gauge whether I want to enroll.

-3. As a potential student, I want to be able to contact the college so that I can ask any questions I have about the college.
+4. As a potential student, I want to be able to contact the college so that I can ask any questions I have about the college.

 ADD ACCEPTANCE CRITERIA'S??
 WATCH https://us02web.zoom.us/rec/play/9FIKllHX2ZiQNFRhYPn_hBh_ZeA8964ZvIDLnhpKGAf1NLVc3_hBJ6zSL8Hv5Hx7ALnPtDmbg8CmFAs.YVsZ9LR_uI7OjEwH